gabrielgt/EvergineDocs/manual/graphics/postprocessing_graph/default_postprocessing_graph/bloom.md

 # Bloom, Dirt, LightShaft and Lensflare
 ---
-In this section, multiples effects are explained because the process steps to calculate them are similar and by performance reason, the effects have been implemented together.
+In this section, multiples effects are explained because the process steps to calculate them are similar and they was implemented together for performance reason.

 ## Bloom